People sitting at table with computer and paper

 How can I protect myself from insolvency or bankruptcy?

-You should consider creating monthly statements so you can act early if there are signs your business may be at risk of insolvency or bankruptcy.
+You should consider preparing monthly financial statements, including a profit and loss statement, balance sheet, and cash flow statement, so that you can identify early warning signs if your business may be at risk of insolvency or bankruptcy.

 It is essential that you and your business keep track of your financial records to be able to accurately explain your financial position and previous transactions.